utilitywarehouse/shared-kustomize-bases/redis/README.md

 ## Metrics

-There are Grafana dashboards prepared for the Redis instances installed via shared kustomize base.
+There are Grafana dashboards prepared for the Redis.
 They can be found using the name "redis overview", e.g. [for `prod-aws`](https://grafana.prod.aws.uw.systems/goto/8N_RY8OSg?orgId=1).